-South Africa begins second phase of reopening of schools
+Zimbabwe nurses protest; South Africa reopens some classes

 Zimbabwe’s health workers, like most government employees, argue that their salaries are being eroded by inflation, now at more than 750%, as the once-prosperous southern African country battles its worst economic crisis in a decade.

 The frequent strikes by health workers are a further strain on a weak public health system that was already in the intensive care well before the outbreak of coronavirus.

-Families of patients are expected to provide drugs and, in some cases, bring buckets of water as Zimbabwe’s once-envied health care system reflects the southern African nation’s general collapse.
+Families of patients are expected to provide drugs, food and, in some cases, buckets of water as Zimbabwe’s once-envied health care system reflects the southern African nation’s general collapse.

+In neighboring South Africa, thousands of students returned to school Monday after nearly four months when their classes were closed to combat the spread of COVID-19, authorities are debating a return to more restrictive measures because of a surge in cases.

+South African students in grades 6 and 11 started classes Monday, as the second stage of a phased reopening of schools.
+The first group of pupils, from grades 7 and 12, returned to classes last month.
+Returning learners were required to produce indemnity forms signed by their parents granting them permission to resume classes.

-Mutsaka contributed from Harare, Zimbabwe.
+Magome contributed from Johannesburg.

 Sign up for Daily Newsletters